Bluezy/datasciencecoursera/README.md

 <br><br>

 > This is a block quote.
 This
 > paragraph has two lines.
 >
-> 1. This is a list inside a block quote.
+> 1. A list inside a block quote.
-> 2. Second item.
+> 2. item #2 of the list

 <br><br>

 > A block quote.
 >
-> > with a block quote within itself.
+> > containing a block quote : so simple !